QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 ### RPMFusion for Fedora TemplateVMs

-If you would like to enable the [RPM Fusion] repositories, open a Terminal of the TemplateVM and type the following commands, depending on which RPM Fusions repositories you wish to enable (see [RPM Fusion] for details):
+If you would like to enable the [RPM Fusion] repositories, open a Terminal of the TemplateVM and type the following commands, depending on which RPM Fusion repositories you wish to enable (see [RPM Fusion] for details):

 ~~~
 sudo dnf config-manager --set-enabled rpmfusion-free